ncashin/ncashin.dev/src/components/posts/post.md

 ---
+title: "Sample Blog Post"
+description: "A guide to writing clean, readable code that makes you go 'wow' instead of 'why'"
+pubDate: "2024-01-15"
+updatedDate: "2024-01-15"
+heroImage: "/blog-placeholder-1.jpg"
+tags: ["programming", "clean-code", "typescript"]
+---

 # Sample Blog Post

 ## Introduction

 Hey there! 👋 Welcome to my little corner of the internet.
-Today we're diving into something *really* cool - the art of writing code that makes you go "wow" instead of "why".
+Today we're diving into something _really_ cool - the art of writing code that makes you go "wow" instead of "why".

 ## The Problem